eProsima/Integration-Service-docs/docs/newprotocol.rst

 Bridge API
 ----------

-We can use the same source code file to implement the new :ref:`ISReader` and :ref:`ISWriter`, but usually we will prefer to split the code into several files, and these implementations are very likely to be written in a separated file.
+The same source code file can be used to implement the new :ref:`ISReader` and :ref:`ISWriter`, but it is preferable to split the code into several files, and these implementations are very likely to be written in a separated file.
-In our example, we will write them inside their own header files ``ProtocolWriter.h`` and ``ProtocolReader.h``, both included in ``ISBridgeProtocol.h``, but normally it will be split into source and header files instead only use header files.
+In the example, both implementations are written inside two header files ``ProtocolWriter.h`` and ``ProtocolReader.h``, both included in ``ISBridgeProtocol.h``, but normally it will be split into source and header files instead only use header files.

 ``ProtocolWriter.h`` will declare the class ``ProtocolWriter`` following the instructions of :ref:`ISWriter` section.

-First, we make use of the typical idiogram to avoid include a header file multiple times:
+First, the typical definitions must be used to avoid including a header file multiple times:

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Define start
     :end-before: // Define end

-And... in the last line of the file
+And, in the last line of the file

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Endif start
     :end-before: // Endif end

-Then, we include the needed headers.
-Our example will make use of the :class:`cURLpp` library.
+Then, the file must include the required headers.
+The example will make use of the :class:`cURLpp` library.

 .. literalinclude:: ProtocolWriter.h
     :language: cpp
     :start-after: // Include start
     :end-before: // Include end

-The next step is to declare our class ``ProtocolWriter`` that must inherit from :ref:`ISWriter`.
+The next step is to declare the class ``ProtocolWriter`` that must inherit from :ref:`ISWriter`.

 .. literalinclude:: ProtocolWriter.h
     :language: cpp